Code-Institute-Submissions/DennisSchenkel-PP1/README.md

 [Footer:](documentation/images/footer.png)
 - Footer with a black background.
-- Three FontAwesome icons leading to social media sites.
+- Three Font Awesome icons leading to social media sites.
 - Link to imprint.html (not in inprint page itselfe)

 Misc: